socialvibe/truex-android-integrations/README.md

 # true[X] Android/Fire TV Integrations

-Documentation and reference apps for true[X]'s Android/Fire TV based integration library.
+Documentation and reference apps for true[X]'s Android/Fire TV-based integration library.

 The current version of the integration documentation can be found here: [TruexAdRenderer-AndroidTV Documentation](DOCS.md).